 The most common type of accommodation in Puerto Rico is apartments.
-Though these can come either furnished or unfurnished, they're most often unfurnished.
+Though these can come either furnished or unfurnished, they're most commonly unfurnished.
 In some cases, expats may be able to negotiate the inclusion of furniture in a rental at an additional cost.
-However, it's always best to ask to take a look at any additional furnishings beforehand to see if they're up to standard – furniture that comes with rentals is often outdated and timeworn.
+However, it's always best to ask to take a look at any additional furnishings beforehand to see if they're up to standard – furniture that comes with rentals is often outdated and worn.

 Finding accommodation in Puerto Rico

 The easiest way to find accommodation in Puerto Rico is through online classifieds.
 Many of these are in Spanish, so having a decent grasp of the language will be useful.

 Word of mouth is often the best way to find a good deal.
 Expats who are already in Puerto Rico should tap into any network they may have there, even if it's just the owner of the hotel they're staying at.
 Otherwise, expats may want to enlist the services of a real-estate agent, preferably a bilingual one fluent in both English and Spanish.

 Renting accommodation in Puerto Rico